surniaulula/wpsso-google-merchant-feed/README.md

 <!-- about -->

-<p><strong>Google Merchant Feed XMLs for WooCommerce, Easy Digital Downloads, and custom product pages with multilingual support.</strong></p>
+<p><strong>Google Merchant Feed XMLs for WooCommerce and custom product pages, with multilingual support.</strong></p>

 <p><strong>E-Commerce Plugin Optional:</strong></p>

-<p>A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required - the WPSSO Google Merchant Feed XML add-on can also retrieve custom product information entered in the Document SSO metabox.</p>
+<p>WooCommerce is suggested but not required - the WPSSO Google Merchant Feed XML add-on can also retrieve custom product information entered in the Document SSO metabox.</p>

 <p><strong>Complete WooCommerce Support:</strong></p>